-If any candidate is found guilty of any breach of rules mentioned in the prospectus or guilty of using unfair means, she/he will be liable to be punished by the Competent Authority.
+If any candidate is found guilty of any breach of rules mentioned in the prospectus or guilty of using unfair means, she/he will be liable to be punished by the Competent Authority as per University rules.

 10. MEDICAL EXAMINATION